LedgityLabs/LDY-token/README.md

 Finally, here are its specifications:

 - Name: **Ledgity Token**
-- Symbol: **LTY**
+- Symbol: **LDY**
 - Decimals: **18**
-- Total supply: **100,000,000 LTY**
+- Total supply: **100,000,000 LDY**

 ## Security

-To report any security-related information that may directly or indirectly have an impact on the $LTY token, please reach us at security@ledgity.com.
+To report any security-related information that may directly or indirectly have an impact on the $LDY token, please reach us at security@ledgity.com.

 ## License